-The Bachelor of Science in Healthcare Administration Degree program and the Bachelor of Science in Nursing (RN to BSN) have also been approved as of 2012 and 2014 respectively.
-In 2015, Angeles College has received approval for its newest Bachelor of Art degree in Business Administration.
+The Bachelor of Science in Nursing (RN to BSN) have also been approved as of 2014.
+In 2015, Angeles College has received approval for the Bachelor of Art degree in Business Administration.
 The Master of Business Administration (MBA) has been approved since October of 2018.
+The Bachelor of Science in Prelicensure Nursing (BSPN) has been approved since 2021.